Dynamical universality class for competing short- and long-range interactions

 while in \eqref{eq:dy_dt},

 We do not provide the expression of the coefficients $e,E,F$ as they do not enter the derivations below.

 The system of equations (\ref{eq:dx_dt})-(\ref{eq:dy_dt}) can be rewritten as

 The eigenvalues of the linearized system are $\lambda_1=0$ and $\lambda_2=A<0$.
-This means that the equilibrium point $(0,0)$ is non-hyperbolic and we need to invoke the center manifold theory \cite{guckenheimer2013nonlinear} to make further progress.
+This means that the equilibrium point $(0,0)$ is non-hyperbolic and we need to invoke the center manifold theory~\cite{guckenheimer2013nonlinear} to make further progress.
 The center manifold $E^c$ of the linearized system is the $x$-axis, as follows by computing the eigenvector corresponding to the eigenvalue $\lambda_1=0$.
-Hence, we parametrize the center manifold as
+Hence, we parametrize the center manifold as $W^c=\Big\{(x,y):y=h(x),h(0)=0, h'(0)=0\Big\}$.
+The condition $h(0)=0$ comes from the fact that the center manifold passes through the origin, while the condition $h'(0)=0$ is due to the fact that $W^c$ is tangential to $E^c$ at the origin $(0,0)$.
+To determine $h(x)$, we express it in Taylor expansion by setting $y=h(x)=\alpha x^2 + \gamma x^3 + \chi x^4 + \zeta x^5 + O(x^6)$.
+On the one hand, from \eqref{eq:dy_dt}, we get